jonasbarth/adm-2022-hw-5/backend/graph/README.md

 The purpose of the `graph` package is gather functions related to the Marvel hero graphs.

 # Creating graphs
+The functions for creating graphs all return a tuple of `(networkx.Graph, GraphType)`.

 ## Collaborative (First Graph)
 The `collaborative` module exposes methods for creating collaborative graphs.
 You can create a collaborative graph